Towards Making a Trojan-horse Attack on Text-to-Image Retrieval: Proposed Method

 We start with a set of $n_h$ benign images $X_b$.
 To simulate a common procedure that expands the database of an image search engine by adding advertising images, we instantiate $X_b$ with such types of images randomly collected from the Internet, see Fig. \ref{fig:benign}.
-The Trojan-horse image set $X_h$ is generated by modifying certain amount of pixels of $X_b$ to embed the TTH attack.
+The TH image set $X_h$ is generated by modifying certain amount of pixels of $X_b$ to embed the attack.

-In order to let $x \in X_h$ be ranked higher \wrt a given query $s$, the similarity between $e(x)$ and $e(s)$ shall be larger.
-However, due to the \emph{ad-hoc} nature of queries in LBIR, $s$ is not known a priori.
+In order to let $x_h \in X_h$ be ranked higher \wrt the given query $s$, the similarity between $e(x_h)$ and $e(s)$ shall be larger.
+However, due to the \emph{ad-hoc} nature of queries in T2IR, $s$ is not known a priori.
 Directly targeting the query is thus difficult.
-Alternatively, we aim to construct $X_h$ for a specific word $w$ so that the TTH attack remains effective for a given query $s_w$ that contains $w$.
+Alternatively, we aim to construct $X_h$ for a specific word $w$ so that the \ModelName remains effective for a given query $s_w$ that contains $w$.
 A word-specific $X_h$ is denoted as $X_{h,w}$.
-In order to let $x_h \in X_{h,w}$ be more close to $w$ in the cross-modal feature space, we introduce a loss as follows
+In order to let $X_{h,w}$ be more close to $w$ in the cross-modal feature space, we introduce a loss as follows

 where $cos$ indicates the cosine similarity as commonly used for cross-modal matching \cite{Dong2021DE_hybrid}.
 We generate $X_{h,w}$ by minimizing $\ell(X_h, w)$.